yabwe/medium-editor/README.md

 We use [JSHint](http://jshint.com/) on each build to find easy-to-catch errors and potential problems in our js.
 You can find our JSHint settings in the `.jshintrc` file in the root of the project.

-#### jscs
+#### ESLint

-We use [jscs](http://jscs.info/) on each build to enforce some code style rules we have for our project.
-You can find our jscs settings in the `.jscsrc` file in the root of the project.
+We use [ESLint](https://eslint.org/) on each build to enforce some code style rules we have for our project.
+You can find our ESLint settings in the `.eslintrc` file in the root of the project.

 #### EditorConfig